 Our lead candidate, ATH-1017, is a subcutaneous administered, BBB-penetrating, small molecule HGF/MET activator.
-In our Phase 1a and Phase 1b clinical trials, ATH-1017 for the treatment of Alzheimer's disease, or AD, was well tolerated with no serious adverse events.
-These clinical trials recruited 88 subjects, including 11 subjects with mild-to-moderate AD, who were assigned to treatment and control groups.
+In our Phase 1a/1b clinical trial, ATH-1017 for the treatment of Alzheimer's disease, or AD, was well tolerated with no serious adverse events.
+This clinical trial recruited 88 subjects, including 11 subjects with mild-to-moderate AD, who were assigned to treatment and control groups.
 Nonclinical studies and Phase 1 clinical trials with ATH-1017 demonstrated improvements in brain network activity indicating potentially positive effects on brain function.
 In the AD subjects, multiple dosing of ATH-1017 significantly improved P300 latency.
 P300 latency is a functional measure that is highly correlated with cognition; however, we have not yet established a connection between these P300 latency results and improved cognition.
 In September 2020, we began site initiation and patient screening for LIFT-AD, our Phase 2/3 clinical trial for ATH-1017 that may provide pivotal data in support of registration, for the treatment of mild-to-moderate AD, with topline results expected by the end of 2022.
-In November 2020, we also initiated ACT-AD, a P300 Phase 2 clinical trial, in mild-to-moderate AD to better understand the overall effects of ATH-1017 on working memory processing speed and cognitive measures, with topline results expected by early 2022.
+In November 2020, we also initiated ACT-AD, a P300 Phase 2 clinical trial, in mild-to-moderate AD to better understand the overall effects of ATH-1017 on working memory processing speed and cognitive measures, with topline results expected in the first half of 2022.
+In July 2021, we announced that we are enrolling patients into an open-label extension study for our LIFT-AD and ACT-AD clinical trials, which will allow us to collect up to one year of safety and efficacy data on ATH-1017.
 Beyond AD, we believe that ATH-1017 can potentially address the broader dementia patient population.